vespa-engine/documentation/en/faq.md

 Changing redundancy is a live and safe change (assuming there is headroom on disk / memory - e.g. from 2 to 3 is 50% more).
-The time to migrate will be quite similar to what it took to feed initially - a bit hard to say generally, and depends on IO and index settings, like if building a HNSW index.
+The time to migrate will be quite similar to what it took to feed initially - a bit hard to say generally, and depends on IO and index settings, like if building an HNSW index.
 To monitor progress, take a look at the [multinode](https://github.com/vespa-engine/sample-apps/tree/master/examples/operations/multinode) sample application for the _clustercontroller_ status page - this shows buckets pending, live.